jayam04/jayam04/index.md

 description: github page
 ---

 Hey!
-I'm @JymPatel, a CS student who is also interested in robotics.
+I'm @JymPatel, a computer science student who is also interested in robotics.
 I'm here to learn and have fun with coding and everyone here. mail me at jympatel@yahoo.com